-Future directions
+6. Future directions

+6.1.
 Neural mechanisms of structure inference

 The observation that humans are able to rapidly learn complex graph structures without prior awareness raises several questions for further investigation.
 A particularly valuable direction for future research will be to investigate the neural mechanisms by which individuals infer the structure of our graph: Are these links inferred at encoding, during the learning task, or on-demand, at each trial during the judgment task?
-Evidence for both mechanisms was observed in a previous study that investigated transitive inferences across pairs of words in humans undergoing intracranial EEG (Reber et al. 2016).
-The authors reported that successful later inferences were predicted by hippocampal activity evident in both response-locked ERPs at test and stimulus-locked ERPs following encoding, providing support for multiple, hippocampally-centered mechanisms in the construction of inferences.
-This observation is consistent with a previously proposed distinction between prospective and retrospective integration in support of memory-guided decisions (Shohamy & Daw 2015; Ballard et al. 2019), and with recent work separately identifying a role for both encoding-time (Schapiro et al. 2013; Schapiro et al. 2016) and retrieval-time (Köster et al. 2018) computations in supporting similar inferential judgments.
+Evidence for both mechanisms was observed in a previous study that investigated transitive inferences across pairs of words in humans undergoing intracranial EEG (Reber et al., 2015).
+The authors reported that successful later inferences were predicted by hippocampal activity evident in both response-locked ERPs at test and stimulus-locked ERPs following encoding, providing support for multiple, hippocampallycentered mechanisms in the construction of inferences.
+This observation is consistent with a previously proposed distinction between prospective and retrospective integration in support of memory-guided decisions (Ballard, Wagner, & McClure, 2019; Shohamy & Daw, 2015), and with recent work separately identifying a role for both encodingtime (Schapiro et al., 2012, 2016) and retrieval-time (Köster et al., 2018) computations in supporting similar inferential judgments.
 In both cases the judgments tested have been limited to a single step, though a more extensive capability was implied.
 Further work will be necessary to identify the relative contribution of each of these mechanisms to our task, in particular whether encoding and retrieval mechanisms are similarly useful in identifying extensive latent structure.
-In addition to disentangling the relative roles of encoding and retrieval, it will also be valuable to disentangle the relative contributions of (and trade-offs between) episodic and working memory mechanisms to inference at each of these stages (Collins and Frank, 2012; Collins, 2018).
+In addition to disentangling the relative roles of encoding and retrieval, it will also be valuable to disentangle the relative contributions of (and trade-offs between) episodic and working memory mechanisms to inference at each of these stages (Collins, 2018; Collins & Frank, 2012).

+6.2.
 Utilizing latent structures for transfer learning

 A critical factor in the ability to infer latent structure might be the effective use of hypotheses about the structure of the task.
 Specifically, humans and other animals are capable of transfer learning, or applying a schema learned in one instance of a task to another.
 Because our novel graph task relies on structures that can be clustered into families of resemblance and permuted to varying degrees, it is well-suited for modifications that would allow it to measure the extent of the ability to transfer across multiple instances.
-An important open question is to what degree these inferences are supported by general conceptual representations e.g. in PFC (Kumaran et al. 2012), structured basis representations in MTL cortex (Schapiro et al. 2016; Constantinescu et al. 2016; Behrens et al. 2018), or pre-generated associations cached in hippocampus proper (Collin et al. 2015).
+An important open question is to what degree these inferences are supported by general conceptual representations e.g. in PFC (Kumaran, Melo, & Duzel, 2012), structured basis representations in MTL cortex (Behrens et al., 2018; Constantinescu, O'Reilly, & Behrens, 2016; Schapiro et al., 2016), or pre-generated associations cached in hippocampus proper (Collin et al., 2015).
 Because our task permits finely manipulating the relative information present in each kind of representation, it may be suitable for distinguishing involvement of each of these neural substrates.
 However, while it has potential, the task in its current form does not permit testing for transfer learning, and future work with modifications to the task will be required to address this question.

+6.3.
 Further investigations of structure inference-MB planning relationship